Weekend in Paris: How to Make the Most Out Of Your Budget

-As stressful as it might be, due to all the bad reputation earned in the last years because of terrorism and how expensive is, Paris still is one of the most amazing places you’ll ever see.
-If you are doing an Eurotrip or crossing the Atlantic, I can totally understand why you might splurge a little more while visiting the city.
-Since I am living in Girona (just an hour and a half away by air from Paris) this was definitely a great option for a short weekend trip.
-Even though I was lucky enough to meet with a friend in the city with whom I stayed with, there are many ways you can definitely make the most of your weekend in Paris and doing it on a budget.
+As stressful as it might be, due to all the bad reputation earned in the last years because of terrorism and how expensive is, Paris is still one of the most amazing places you’ll ever see.
+If you are doing an Eurotrip or crossing the Atlantic, I totally understand why you might splurge a little more while visiting the city.
+While I was living in Girona (just an hour and a half away by air from Paris) this was definitely a great option for a short weekend trip.
+I was lucky enough to meet with a friend in the city with whom I stayed and that helped me to save a bit.
+Even if that is not your case, there are many ways you can definitely make the most of your weekend in Paris and doing it on a budget.
 These are my tips:

 Plan your arrival and transportation in advanced

-I am always tracking every flight I can from my home airport which is Girona-Costa Brava.
+I am always tracking every flight I can from my home airport.
 Thanks to the Skyscanner price alert, I was able to book a ticket from Girona to Paris-Beauvais for 34€.
 Beauvais is 70 minutes away from Paris, so you will have to book your transportation to the city.
 By booking my shuttle from the Beauvais website, I saved a little by buying it in advance.
 A shuttle roundtrip costed 29€ (I know, almost the same as the air ticket and that made me a little sad, in fact!)
-In my case, this was the cheapest way to get there since otherwise, I would have needed to go to catch a plane from Barcelona airport.
+In my case, this was the cheapest way to get there and spend an amazing weekend in Paris since otherwise, I would have needed to go to catch a plane from Barcelona airport.

 I did the same thing with metro/train transportation.
 When I got to my closest RER station which was Neuilly Porte Maillot, I bought the 10 tickets booklet to move around the city which costs 14.50€.
 This allows you to use train, metros and bus inside Paris.